 The findings from the research and education projects performed within the DfW agenda indicate that it provides a suitable framework for project-based, team-structured learning in global teams.
 The wellbeing theme, with an emphasis on the design of products and services that increase the wellbeing of individuals, seems to act as an appropriate conceptual 'umbrella', under which key challenges in industry can be approached while the educational contents can be continuously redesigned to better prepare engineering design students for a future work environment characterized by multidisciplinary collaboration in global teams.
-DfW meshes well with the basic concept of a new educational framework called the d.school, currently under development at Stanford University [16].
-The d.school framework brings together business, human issues, and technology in a comprehensive approach to support the industry's demands on the "engineer of tomorrow", also needs student and research projects that are thematically inclusive, meaning that many different disciplines can contribute and that the actual collaboration across disciplines is what spurs innovation.
+DfW meshes well with the basic concept of a new educational framework under development at the Stanford University Design Institute (d.school) [16].
+The d.school framework brings together business, human issues, and technology in a comprehensive approach to support the creation of tomorrow's innovations.
+Such an inclusive framework, carefully tuned to meet the industry's demands on the "engineer of tomorrow", also needs student and research projects that are thematically inclusive, meaning that many different disciplines can contribute and that the actual collaboration across disciplines is what spurs innovation.